-The Fourth Australasian Medical Students' Association Convention is to be held in Adelaide in May, 1963.
-The Convention was last held in Sydney in 1962 and from the large enthusiastic group of Sydney students attending this conference and expressing the intention of going to Adelaide next year it will almost certainly be necessary to restrict the number of Sydney people able to attend.
+The Fifth Australasian Medical Students' Association Convention is to be held in Perth in May, 1964.
+The Convention was last held in Adelaide in 1963 and from the large enthusiastic group of Sydney students attending this conference and expressing the intention of going to Perth next year it will almost certainly be necessary to restrict the number of Sydney people able to attend.
 Therefore, an early application is advised.

-Lambie-Dew Oration: This is given annually in the Great Hall of the University to honour the work of Professor Sir Harold Dew and the late Professor C. G. Lambie, the first full-time Professors of Medicine and Surgery respectively in the University of Sydney.
+Lambie-Dew Oration: This is given annually in the Great Hall of the University to honour the work of the late Professor Sir Harold Dew and the late Professor C. G. Lambie, the first full-time Professors of Medicine and Surgery respectively in the University of Sydney.
 The orator is a speaker of world renown in medical or scientific practice and teaching.